 Figure 4 shows the covariance ellipsoids in (PC3, PC4) space.
-Even though these dimensions contribute little to total variance, there are more pronounced differences in the within-group shapes (correlations) relative to the pooled covariance.
-The total sample covariance (ignoring Species) is of course uncorrelated in all principal component dimensions.
+PC3 contrasts Sepal.Length against the other variables; PC4 contrasts Sepal.Length and Petal.Width vs. Sepal.Width and Petal.Length.
+The main point is that, even though these dimensions contribute little to total variance, there are more pronounced differences in the within-group shapes (correlations) relative to the pooled covariance, and these contribute to a rejection of homogeneity by Box's M test.
+Here, we see that the correlation for Virginca is of opposite sign from the other two groups.
+(The total sample covariance, ignoring Species, is of course uncorrelated in all principal component dimensions.)

-3 Other examples
+3. Other Examples

-In what follows, it will be instructive to use two other empirical examples to illustrate our graphical methods: (a) one where it turns out that there are important differences among group means but little evidence for heterogeneity of covariances; (b) another where there are
+In what follows, it will be instructive to use two other empirical examples to illustrate our graphical methods: (a) one where it turns out that there are important differences among group means but little evidence for heterogeneity of covariances; (b) another where there are differences in both means and heterogeneity but the number of response variables is large, which makes understanding these effects more difficult.